Types of Personal Injury Cases We Take

 - Punitive damages.
 If the defendant’s behavior was grossly negligent, intentional, or otherwise indicated a reckless disregard for the safety of others, the jury may award punitive damages to punish the defendant further and discourage similar behavior in the future.

-If you believe you have a personal injury claim in California, call contact Rafii & Nazarian, LLP today to schedule a free consultation with one of our attorneys.
+If you believe you have a personal injury claim in California, contact Rafii & Associates, P.C. today to schedule a free consultation with one of our attorneys.
 We can help you understand your legal rights and let you know what type of compensation you could receive from a successful lawsuit.